ytree-project/ytree/doc/source/Developing.rst

 Adding Support for a New Format
 -------------------------------

-The :class:`~ytree.arbor.arbor.Arbor` class is reasonably generalized such that adding support for a new file format should be relatively straightforward.
+The :class:`~ytree.data_structures.arbor.Arbor` class is reasonably generalized such that adding support for a new file format should be relatively straightforward.
 The existing frontends also provide guidance for what must be done.
 Below is a brief